JorchCortez/json-2-type-extension/.github/README.md

 ## Automation Overview
 This repository is configured for automatic publishing to the VS Code Marketplace when code is pushed to the main branch.

+## Follow along the development
+- Learn how this project started [here](https://www.thecoderaccoons.com/blog-posts/i-accidentally-made-a-vs-code-extension)
+- Learn more about this project [here](https://www.thecoderaccoons.com/projects/json2type-generator)

 ## Required GitHub Secrets
 Make sure the following secrets are configured in your GitHub repository: